Dibber: T-handled dibber

 This dibber is much like the classic dibber, but with a T-grip that fits in the palm to make it easier to apply torque.
 This allows the user to exert even pressure, creating consistent hole depth.

 Trowel dibber

 This dibber combines the features of a dibber and a trowel.
 It is usually forged from aluminum or other lightweight material.
 One end is for dibbing, and the other end is shaped like a trowel.

 In popular culture

-British comedian Lee Mack donated a T-handled dibber to the British Lawnmower Museum, Southport, and spoke about it on the panel game show Would I Lie to You?
-(Series six, Episode three, first broadcast 27 April 2012).
+British comedian Lee Mack donated a T-handled dibber to the British Lawnmower Museum, Southport, and spoke about it on the panel game show Would I Lie to You? (series six, episode three, first broadcast 27 April 2012).

-In military parlance an aircraft-dropped 'dibber bomb' is an anti-runway penetration bomb which destroys runways by first penetrating below the tarmac before exploding, cratering, and displacing the surface, making repairs difficult and time consuming, during which conventional airplanes can neither land nor take off.
+In military parlance an aircraft-dropped 'dibber bomb' is an anti-runway penetration bomb which destroys runways by penetrating below the tarmac before exploding, cratering, and displacing the surface, making repairs difficult and time-consuming, during which conventional airplanes can neither land nor take off.